Be innovative. Affect change. Make a positive impact in your community.

 What is the United Front?

-An exciting inter-professional student workshop series where students can network and collaborate with professionals, social services and various community organizations to gain information, insight and knowledge from real-time changemakers.
+The United Front is an exciting inter-professional student workshop series in which students can network and collaborate with professionals, social services and various community organizations to gain information, insight and knowledge from real-time changemakers.

 What is Changemaker Wednesdays?

-Hosted by Georgian College, an exciting opportunity, as a student, faculty member or community partner to come and learn about social entrepreneurship, craft, develop and pitch a social enterprise idea or join like-minded social innovators and be the changemaker through our new Changemaker Club.
+Hosted by Georgian College, this is an exciting opportunity for students, faculty members or community partners to come and learn about social entrepreneurship, craft, develop and pitch a social enterprise idea or join like-minded social innovators and be the changemaker through our new Changemaker Club.